srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 So how come a 1 layer network becomes a 3 layer network?
 It's simply a different naming convention.
 The 1-layer network only had one single layer of perceptrons, the output layer.
-In my previous design, the input to the network was NOT part of the network, ie. whenever the input was needed (ie. when calculating a node's output and when updating a node's weigths) I refered to a variable *outside* of the network, the MNIST image.
+In my previous design, the input to the network was NOT part of the network, i.e. whenever this input was needed (when calculating a node's output and when updating a node's weights) I refered to a `MNIST image`, a variable *outside* of the network.

-When I redesigned the network I found it advantagous to include the intput feed *inside* the network.
+When I redesigned the network I found it advantagous to include the input feed *inside* the network.
 It allows to treat the network as an independent object (data structure) without external references.
-That is why by adding the hidden layer, and now treating the intput as a network layer as well, the 1-layer network becomes a 3-layer network.
+That is why by adding the hidden layer, plus treating the input as a network layer as well, the 1-layer network becomes a 3-layer network.

-## Dynamically Sized Network Structure
+## Dynamically Sized Network

 One of the challenges when redesigning the network was making its size dynamic.
-We all know that in C dynamically sized objects are not as easy to implement as in higher-level languages.
+In C, dynamically sized objects are not as easy to implement as in higher-level languages.

-### Designing the Data Model
+### The Data Model

-I decided to make use of a C feature originally refered to as the [struct hack](http://c-faq.com/struct/structhack.html) until it officially became part of C as [flexible array member](https://en.wikipedia.org/wiki/Flexible_array_member).
+I decided to make use of a C feature originally refered to as the *[struct hack](http://c-faq.com/struct/structhack.html)* until it officially became part of C as *[flexible array member](https://en.wikipedia.org/wiki/Flexible_array_member)*.
-The idea is simple: place an empty array *at the end of a struct* definition and manually allocate as much memory for the struct as it actually needs.
+The idea is simple: place an empty array _at the end_ of a struct definition and manually allocate as much memory for the struct as it actually needs.

 I make extensive use of this feature by stacking several layers of dynamically sized data structure.
 Let's start at the smallest, more inner level, a network node.
 (This refers to a perceptron or cell, as I previously called it.
 I decided to rename cell into node because I felt this name was more applicable.)